Get discounts,

 If this seems like a lot of work, just remember that foresters do this all the time to keep track of how forests mature and to help make sustainable harvesting possible!

-At 2,601 square feet, The Wilkeshire house plan from the Affordable House Plan Collection is the size of America's average new home.
+At 2,584 square feet, House Plan 7260 from the Affordable House Plan Collection is about the size of America's average new home.

 House Construction